 Historic Pierre Bottineau House

 Step back in time and explore the restored 1854 Pierre Bottineau House, located near the chalet in Elm Creek Park Reserve.
-Experience the exhibits that highlight the life and times of the legendary Bottineau.
-Take part in public programs or schedule a visit and learn how his varied roles as hunter, trader, entrepreneur and founder of cities impacted Minnesota's early development.
+Experience what the site has to offer by taking part in public programs or scheduling a visit where you can explore exhibits that highlight the life and times of the legendary Pierre Bottineau.
+Learn how his varied roles as hunter, trader, entrepreneur and founder of cities affected Minnesota's early development.

 All Programs & Events